veilm/hugunica/README.md

 # Hugunica
 This is the Hugo theme that I might use in my personal site(s).
-You're not the target audience, so it's not going to be designed around you.
+Other users aren't the target audience, so it's unlikely that it will end up fitting your needs.

 ## Installation
 ```sh